-\item We develop an experimental platform and conduct a comprehensive experimental study to quantitatively investigate the generalizability of different contextual features and modeling techniques across three STCFP application scenarios (bike-sharing, metro, and electronic vehicle).
-According to our experiment results, there is a surprising and counter-intuitive observation --- with current context modeling techniques, \textit{introducing more contextual features (e.g., weather) would often degrade the prediction performance}.
-Specifically, the contextual features of holiday and temporal position can usually provide beneficial information, while weather and POIs often fail to offer significant improvements (may even incur negative impacts).
-Based on the experimental observations, we offer several suggestions about incorporating contextual factors for practitioners who want to build STCFP applications.
-From our findings, we also call for future research efforts devoted to developing new context processing and modeling solutions to fully exploit the potential of contextual features for STCFP.
+\item Our extensive experiments reveal a surprising and counter-intuitive finding --- with current context modeling techniques, \textit{introducing more contextual features (e.g., weather) would often degrade the prediction performance}.
+However, we find that holiday and temporal position features generally provide beneficial information, while weather and POIs do not offer significant improvements and may even have negative impacts.
+Based on these observations, we provide suggestions for crowd mobility prediction models to incorporate contextual factors.
+Furthermore, we emphasize the need for future research to develop new context processing and modeling solutions that fully exploit the potential of contextual features. \end{itemize}

-\item Our platform\footnote{https://github.com/Liyue-Chen/STCFP\_CONTEXT} is released with the spatiotemporal crowd flow data, contextual data, and state-of-the-art STCFP models for reproducing our experiment results.
-Researchers may also leverage our platform to conduct experiments on their interested STCFP scenarios for investigating the context effectiveness and generalizability.